 How might we engage the public to redesign a local library so that it meets the needs of current and future users?

-The Harrow Council and the Stanmore local library asked Eclipse to design and deliver a bespoke public consultation and broader engagement around the redesign of the inside of the public library spaces.
+Harrow Council asked Eclipse to design and deliver a user-centred public consultation and broader engagement around the redesign of its Stanmore library space.

 We focused on identifying new activities which could take place in the library.
 Activites that could meet the needs of current users and attract a wider and younger audience.
 We relied on a mix of both digital tools and face-to-face activities to co-create and evaluate these ideas with users, non-users, library staff and the Council.

 The most popular aspects of these ideas fed directly into the physical redesign of the space.
 As a result, the community received an updated library designed around potential use rather than just look and feel.

 We worked with Harrow Council to conduct a user-centred consultation that focused on new and improved uses of the Library.
 Uses aimed to attract 18 to 35-year-old non-users and to increase use amongst existing users.
 We developed an initial set of ideas with staff and users in the Library - using sketches on iPads to collect and evaluate ideas.
 We followed a similar approach with non-users but spoke to them in places where they currently engaged in activities related to these ideas.